-Oregon is brimming with fantastic fishing.
+Oregon is brimming with fantastic fishing, but hands down one of our favorites is Willamette River fishing.
 The abundance of rushing rivers and sparkling lakes provide the ideal environment for all kinds of fish, drawing many outdoor adventurers to try their hand at catching the next big one.
 The Willamette River is a major river that is home to many kinds of fish.
-Here’s what you need to know about Willamette River fishing!

 Willamette River Fishing

-The Willamette River is one of the best places in the state of Oregon to catch a variety of species of fish.
-It flows from the Cascades and Coast Range and connects to the Columbia River in Portland, leaving a broad expanse teeming with all kinds of opportunity.
+Willamette River fishing is one of the best places in the state of Oregon for fishing.
+It’s waters are brimming with a variety of species of fish.
+The Willamette River flows from the Cascades and Coast Range and connects to the Columbia River in Portland, leaving a broad expanse teeming with all kinds of opportunities.

 Types of Fish

-You’ll find Chinook and Coho salmon, various kinds of trout including Steelhead, rainbow, and cutthroat, sturgeon, smallmouth and largemouth bass, crappie, walleye, catfish, and American shad when fishing the Willamette River.
+When you set out for an afternoon of Willamette River fishing, you can expect to find Chinook and Coho salmon, various kinds of trout including Steelhead, rainbow, and cutthroat, sturgeon, smallmouth and largemouth bass, crappie, walleye, catfish, and American shad.

 It’s an impressive range, but some sections of the river produce more results than others.
-Time of year matters, too, and there are always many different ways to fish—by boat, from the shore, by wading in—the list stretches on.
+Time of year matters for Willamette River fishing, just like with most other rivers and waterways around the country.
+There are always many different ways to fish—by boat, from the shore, by wading in—the list stretches on.

 Of course, the challenge is half the fun!
-For tips and suggestions on fishing strategy, “Best Fishing in America” covers how to best fish different sections of the Willamette River.
+For tips and suggestions on Willamette River fishing strategies, “Best Fishing in America” covers how to best fish different sections of the Willamette River.
 Be sure to familiarize yourself with Willamette River fishing regulations before you go!

 Willamette River Guides

-If you’d like a little help navigating the waters of the Willamette River, there are a few different guides in the area that will be more than happy to help you.
+If you’d like a little help navigating your Willamette River fishing adventure, there are a few different guides in the area that will be more than happy to help you.
 You can book trips centered around catching specific fish or bound for a specific destination on the river.
-Utilizing a guide is a convenient option if this is your first time fishing the Willamette River or if you don’t have gear with you.
+Utilizing a guide is a convenient option if this is your first time embarking on a Willamette River fishing trip, or if you don’t have gear with you.

 - Ben Parker Fishing